CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 Please open Windows Registry and find the following keys: `7B3C32C6-2876-4AB9-A132-CA5FBCC90113 CompuTec.ProcessForce.Gantt.GantXControl64`.
 Check the screenshot above and take the same in your environment.
 Also, please check if the file path is correct: find the `CompuTec.ProcessForce.Gantt.dll` file in your system, and then check if the file path in the registry is valid.
 Please take a screenshot too.
 Then create a support ticket on support.computec.pl with the problem description and the screenshots.

-## Closing SAP Business One client while opening a ProcessForce window after at least 15 minutes of inactivity or after re-logging into the company database
+## Closing SAP Business One client while opening CompuTec ProcessForce window after at least 15 minutes of inactivity or after re-logging into the company database

 ### Issue